About Angela Maiers

 Yeah, and you can actually find common patterns

 It was an incredible experience.
 I think that's where AI holds the most power.
 Because if you look at the things that are on our human agenda, the ability to find information efficiently, the ability to share not only information with each other but ideas and beliefs and perceptions, the ability to respond to people's needs and thoughts immediately.
-AI can advance and amplify our ability to do that for each other.
-But you need human beings underneath it, running it, shaping it, so that it's not randomness we have.

 When you talk about the future now, do you think the people are going to be more empathetic and, you know, they will bring about a culture change after this pandemic?